Fall 2014 Orientation and Welcome Information

-Please note: It is very important that you enter the US with the SEVIS I‑20 of the institution you plan to attend.
-Please contact the Office of Global Education staff if you have any questions prior to your arrival.
+Please note: It is very important that you enter the US with the SEVIS I-20 of the institution you plan to attend.
+Please contact the International Programs and Global Engagment staff if you have any questions prior to your arrival.

 Note for J1 Government Sponsored Students: You will receive a DS 2019 from your sponsor.
 Use this DS 2019 to obtain a J1 visa.
 You are also restricted from entering the US more than 30 days of the program start date (refer to your DS 2019).

 The California State University, Sacramento Student Health Center will provide you with out-patient medical care during normal business hours; however, you are required to have health and accident insurance for your protection.
 All international students (F/J visa) are required to present detailed proof of health insurance coverage which meets our minimal institutional requirements.